Mugen-Houyou/faas-web-ui-1/README.md

 ## Usage
 Enter your JWT token (if required), choose a language, provide code and optional STDIN blocks separated by blank lines, and click **Run**.
 Each block may contain multiple lines.
 The request is sent to the backend which compiles the code and runs it once per block.
 The result shows the program output(s), exit code, and execution time.

+If a program attempts to read more input than provided, the backend closes the stdin stream after sending all data.
+The running process receives an end-of-file signal and will either exit or raise an error.
+It cannot block forever waiting for additional input; the configured `timeLimit` still applies.

 ## REST API Specification
 See [online_judge_backend/docs/API.ko.md](online_judge_backend/docs/API.ko.md) for details on the HTTP API.